nopadd/OSCP_Notes/4_Escalation/nix/2_Daemons.md

 ls -lat ~/
 ```

-# Programs Running As Root
+# Programs Running As Different Users
 The idea here is that if specific service is running as root and you can make that service execute commands you can execute commands as root.
 Look for webserver, database or anything else like that.
 A typical example of this is mysql.
 1. Check which processes are running as root.